Skip to main content

 If a visitor has never been associated with this feature flag, this method returns a random boolean value (true if the user should be shown this feature, otherwise false).
 If the visitor is already registered with this feature flag, this method returns the previous featureFlag value.

-Make sure to set up proper error handling as shown in the example code to catch potential exceptions.
+Make sure to implement error handling as shown in the example code to catch potential exceptions.

 let featureKey = "new_checkout"